anujsinghwd/cric-stats-api/README.md

 - **Match Validation:** Ensures that required fields are provided and validates the format of the data.
 - **Ball Validation:** Ensures that all required fields are provided and validates the format of the data.

+# Important Notes

+This API leverages MongoDB transactions to ensure data consistency, especially during complex operations like ball-by-ball updates and match data management.

+**Important:**

+- Make sure that MongoDB is running as a replica set or using MongoDB Atlas, as transactions are supported only in these configurations.
+- Properly configure your MongoDB environment to support transactions.

+Failure to do so may lead to unexpected behavior or data inconsistencies.

 ## TODO
 - **WideBall** Ensure wideball logic